technmsg/blog/v2/content/errata.md

 I will not rent or sell your name, address, email address, or other personal information to any third party without your permission.
 However, I must give full cooperation in any situation where I am required by law or legal process to provide such information.

-I use [Google An­a­lyt­ics](http://www.google.com/analytics/) to acquire broad demographic data about visitors, including geographic and user-agent information.
+I use [Google Analytics](http://www.google.com/analytics/) to acquire broad demographic data about visitors, including geographic and user-agent information.
 Google stores this data in accordance with [their privacy policy](http://www.google.com/policies/privacy/).
 I also use [Google AdSense](http://www.google.com/adsense/) to provide site-wide search and contextual advertising; the same privacy policy applies.

+I use [Amazon Native Shopping Ads](https://affiliate-program.amazon.com/help/topic/t402) to provide site-wide contextual advertising.
+For Amazon's privacy policy, refer to [Amazon Privacy Notice](https://www.amazon.com/gp/help/customer/display.html?ie=UTF8&nodeId=468496).

 I reserve the right to republish or share the contents of any correspondence.